Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 • Providing welfare, benefits and debt advice

-We use your personal data in the course of delivery of these services.
+We use your personal data in the course of delivering these services.
 Our lawful basis for this is your consent.

 We also offer an optional service to make adaptations to your house to ensure its accessibility and suitability for your particular needs.
-We use special category personal data relating to your physical and mental health including any disabilities or vulnerabilities when making these adaptations.
+We use special category personal data, including your physical and mental health, including any disabilities or vulnerabilities, when making these adaptations.
 Our lawful basis and further justification for this is your explicit consent to us using your data for this purpose.

 We will ask for your consent when you indicate that you would like to take advantage of these optional services or property adaptations.
 You do not have to give your consent and may withdraw it at any time.
 If you do not consent, or you withdraw your consent, we may not be able to make the relevant adaptations or offer these additional services.